I’m shedding a different light on consumer debt.

 - Disposable income rose from $10.7 trillion at the end of 2007 to $14.6 trillion at the end of 2017 (not adjusted for inflation), largely due to an additional 9.2 million jobs and nominal wage gains.

 It all looks good, in terms of the debt burden.
 And so the red line in the chart above is trotted out to show that the American consumer – this unified, amorphous, monolithic structure whose job it is to hold up the entire global economy – is strong and won’t buckle.

 But there’s another way to look at this — and not as a monolithic structure.
-Many consumers are debt free and have lots of money and good jobs.
+Many consumers are debt free and have lots of money and good jobs, and they check their 3 credit scores regularly.
 Other consumers have large amounts of debt, lousy jobs or no jobs, and are paying for groceries by charging them on their credit cards.
 Credit problems always involve the most vulnerable consumers.
 During the mortgage crisis, the delinquency rate peaked at 11.5% in 2010.
 It wasn’t the 60% of homeowners that had significantly payed down their mortgages or owed no money on their homes who triggered that event.
 It was the financial mayhem among the smaller portion of the most exposed and most vulnerable.

 For a different view of the burden of debt, let’s look at non-housing consumer debt, because this is where the music is playing right now.
 To eliminate for a moment the impact of interest rates, let’s look at the amount of debt – not the monthly payments – as percent of disposable income.

 And suddenly, the risks emerge a little more clearly.
 At year-end 2017, the ratio of non-housing debt – revolving credit such as credit card balances, plus auto loans and student loans – to disposable income reached a new record of 26.3%, up from 23% at the end of 2010, and up from 24% in 2007, the peak before it all came apart during the Great Recession: